BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Cudworth.md

 - Cudworth stands between Suarez and Clarke on these issues.
 He does not speak of ftiness as they do, and so he does not make it clear whether he takes the immutability of morality to require the strong immutability demanded by Clarke or the more qualifeid immutability allowed by Suarez.
 - Cudworth rejects the view that (1) the true principles of justice are those commanded by the sovereign, and (2) are true because they are commanded by the sovereign.
 - This indirect connexion is less clear, but apparently still present, in Cudworth.
 He may accept the eudaemonist framework of Scholastic ethics; even if he does not, he suggests that the hegemonicon regards moral rightness as a consideration to be considered along with other considerations bearing on action.
 He does not suggest that the bare awareness of moral rightness is sufficient to explain acting on it.
+- Cudworth attacks Hobbes for making morality mutable in relation to decisions of legislators.